Anxiety disordersPanic disorder; Phobias; Panic attacks

 Panic Disorder and Panic Attacks

-Panic disorder is characterized by periodic attacks of anxiety or terror (panic attacks).
+Panic disorder is characterized by periodic attacks of extreme anxiety or terror (panic attacks).

 Panic attacks can occur in nearly every anxiety disorder, not just panic disorder.
 A person may be in a calm state prior to the attack, or they may be feeling anxious.
 Panic attacks can be either: